lark-parser/Lark.js/README.md

 Lark is a popular parsing toolkit for Python.

-This project is a port of the Lark standalone parser to Javascript.
+This project is a live port of the Lark standalone parser to Javascript.

 **Lark.js** takes a `.lark` grammar, and from it generates a standalone Javascript parser.

-The generated Javascript module will include the parser, and a set of utilities, such as `Tree`, `Transformer`, `Visitor` and `InteractiveParser`.

 ### Lark grammars